NdakoAdama/alx-low_level_programming/0x01-variables_if_else_while/README.md

-A C program that prints all possible combinations of single-digit numbers A C program that prints all possible different combinations of two digits A C program that prints all possible combidations of 3 digits
+A C program that prints all possible combinations of single-digit numbers A C program that prints all possible different combinations of two digits A C program that prints all possible combidations of 3 digits A C program that prints all possible combinations of two 2-digit numbers